Analysis

 $80.00

-The Copper Trial is a sulfide fining trial used to determine the addition rates of Copper Sulfate (CuSO4) and/or ascorbic acid for removal of sulfur off odors.
-Several addition rates are made, then sensory analysis is performed to identify the lowest addition rate that results in minimization of off odors.
+A copper trial is a sulfide fining trial to assist in determining the addition rate of copper sulfate (CuSO4) and/or ascorbic acid for the removal of sulfur off odors.
+After a predetermined range of addition rates, sensory analysis is performed to identify the lowest addition rate with minimization of off odors.

 Includes